“Look at autonomic nervous system regulation as a skill, not a state.” – Ryan Glatt

 Although Glatt passionately wanted to get to physical therapy school, and almost did in Scotland, life had other plans for him.
 He was detained for seven days at the Scotland airport, then deported back to the US.

 So Glatt wound up pursuing applied functional science and becoming a structural integrator with Tom Myers (of Anatomy Trains).
-After a few years working with clients, he became particularly interested in cognitive functioning issues, and pursued his current speciality in brain-based fitness.
+After a few years working with clients, he became particularly interested in cognitive functioning issues, and pursued his current speciality in neuro-health and brain-based fitness.

 Click “play” below to hear this fascinating interview conducted by Tune Up Fitness blog manager Ariel Kiley, where Glatt breaks down how to train beyond the physical.